ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/liveness-readiness-resource-limits-env-variables.md

 ## Readiness Probes

-#### **Deployment Update Process with Readiness Probe**
+#### **Deployment Update Process with Readiness Probes**

 When a deployment is updated (e.g., with a new image version), Kubernetes follows this sequence:

 1. **Deployment Update**: The deployment is updated with the new image (e.g., "v2").
-2. **New Pod Creation**: A new pod with the updated image (v2) is created.
+2. **New Pod Creation**: A new Pod with the updated image (v2) is created.
-3. **Pod Startup**: The new pod (v2) starts running.
+3. **Pod Startup**: The new Pod (v2) starts running.
 4. **Readiness Probe Activation**: The readiness check mechanism begins after the `initialDelaySeconds` period.
 5. **First Health Check**: The readiness probe performs its first check.
-6. **Service Integration**: Once the check passes, the new pod (v2) is added to the service.
+6. **Service Integration**: Once the check passes, the new Pod (v2) is added to the service.
-7. **Traffic Switch**: At this point, the old pod (v1) is removed from the service, but it's not terminated yet.
+7. **Traffic Switch**: At this point, the old Pod (v1) is removed from the service, but it's not terminated yet.
-8. **Graceful Shutdown**: The old pod (v1) continues processing any existing requests.
+8. **Graceful Shutdown**: The old Pod (v1) continues processing any existing requests.
-9. **Termination Signal**: Kubernetes sends a SIGTERM signal to allow the pod to shut down gracefully.
+9. **Termination Signal**: Kubernetes sends a SIGTERM signal to allow the Pod to shut down gracefully.
-10. **Pod Termination**: After completing its processes, the old pod (v1) terminates itself.
+10. **Pod Termination**: After completing its processes, the old Pod (v1) terminates itself.

 #### **Example Scenario**

-We have 3 pods and 1 LoadBalancer service.
-We made an update; we created a new image.
-Old pods went out of service, new ones were taken.
-From the moment new ones are taken, the LoadBalancer will start directing incoming traffic.
-But what if my applications connect somewhere and pull data when they first start up, process it, and then start working?
-During this time, incoming requests won't be answered correctly.
-In short, our application is running but not ready to provide service.
+Consider a system with 3 Pods and 1 LoadBalancer service.
+After making an update with a new image, old Pods are removed from service and new ones are added.
+From the moment new Pods are integrated, the LoadBalancer starts directing incoming traffic.
+However, what if our applications need to connect to external services, pull data, process it, and then become operational when they first start?
+During this initialization period, incoming requests won't be answered correctly.
+In essence, our application is running but not ready to provide service.

-–> **Kubelet** uses **Readiness Probes** to know when a container is ready to accept traffic (Initial status).
+**Solution:** **Kubelet** uses **Readiness Probes** to determine when a container is ready to accept traffic (initial status).
 If all containers in a Pod pass the Readiness Probes check, **the Service is added behind the Pod.**

 In the example above, when new images are created, old Pods are not immediately **terminated**.
-Because there may be previously received requests and processes running to process these requests.
-For this reason, k8s first cuts the relationship of this Pod with the service and prevents it from receiving new requests.
-It waits for the existing requests inside to end.
+This is because there may be previously received requests and ongoing processes.
+For this reason, Kubernetes first severs the Pod's relationship with the service, preventing it from receiving new requests, and waits for existing internal requests to complete.

-`terminationGracePeriodSconds: 30` –> Existing processes end, wait 30 seconds and close. (_30 seconds is the default setting, it's quite sufficient._)
+`terminationGracePeriodSeconds: 30` → Existing processes complete, wait 30 seconds, then close. (_30 seconds is the default setting and is generally sufficient._)

-**–> The difference between Readiness and Liveness is that Readiness is based on the first working moment, while Liveness checks whether it's working continuously.**
+**Key Difference:** Readiness probes focus on the initial operational moment, while Liveness probes continuously check whether the application is functioning properly.

-> For example; There is a time for Backend to connect to MongoDB when it first starts.
-It makes sense for the Service to
-> be added behind the Pod after the MongoDB connection is established. **For this reason, we can use readiness here.**
+> **Example:** Consider a Backend application that needs time to connect to MongoDB when it first starts.
+It makes sense for the Service to be added behind the Pod only after the MongoDB connection is established. **For this reason, we can use readiness probes here.**

-There are 3 different methods as in Liveness:
+Readiness probes support three different methods, similar to Liveness probes:

-* **http/get**, **tcp connection** and **command execution**.
+* **HTTP GET requests**, **TCP connections**, and **command execution**.

 <details>
 <summary>readiness_probe.yaml</summary>